 While Microsoft Online Services have given greater flexibility to customers, more complex Software Asset Management issues may arise such as understanding user software services consumption and requirements.
 Version 1 helps customers to profile and understand end-user requirements to effectively avoid being over-sold and over-licensing users.

 Version 1’s Microsoft License Consultants are MCP accredited licensing specialists with years of customer license advisory experience between them, and it’s their mission to ensure that customer’s receive best-in-class license advice with no ulterior motive to resell software.

 Version 1’s Microsoft License Consultants have worked with a myriad of inventory asset tools and can work with customers to obtain asset inventory metrics key for SAM analysis.

 In advance of any vendor led license audit type activity we recommend that organisations conduct an internal review of their license position or leverage the services of an independent 3rd party to complete this validation

-On average we have found that customers are engaged by Microsoft to complete an audit of SAM review every 24 to 36 months.
+On average we have found that customers are engaged by Microsoft to complete an audit of Software Asset Management review every 24 to 36 months.

 Key risks of not having a SAM Program can be any combination, or all of legal, financial and security risks to an organisations reputation and business operations.
 The benefits of having a SAM program help implement efficiencies and security around processes and technologies as well as cost optimisations.

 Adopting the correct approach and methodology will help you realise value for money and reduce the risk of non-compliance.
 From Version 1’s experience, we would consider the above FAQs about Software Asset Management as typical Microsoft Licensing issues.
 Talk to Version 1 about what SAM Program risks and benefits could mean for your business.